Homunculi all the way down

 2.2 Bayesian Theory of Mind

 Baker, Saxe, and Tenenbaum (C. L. Baker et al. 2017; C. Baker, Saxe, and Tenenbaum 2011) formalise human social cognition as inverse planning: observers invert a generative model of rational action to infer the latent goals and beliefs of others.
 The other-model here is the generative model — typically a small MDP or POMDP parameterised by a utility and belief — and inference is Bayesian.
-This gives us a concrete posterior over other minds that one can compute with and prove things about.
+This gives us a concrete posterior over other minds’ rationality and actions that one can compute with and prove things about.

 2.3 Machine Theory of Mind